The Original Sazerac Cocktail

 Strip of lemon peel

-The traditional method: Pack a 3-1/2 ounce old fashioned glass with ice.
-In a cocktail shaker, moisten the sugar cube with just enough water to saturate it, then crush.
+The traditional method: Pack a 3-1/2 ounce Old Fashioned (rocks) glass with ice.
+In another Old Fashioned glass, moisten the sugar cube with just enough water to saturate it, then crush.
 Blend with the whiskey and bitters.
 Add a few cubes of ice and stir to chill.
 Discard the ice from the first glass and pour in the Herbsaint.
 Coat the inside of the entire glass, pouring out the excess.
 Strain the whiskey into the Herbsaint coated glass.
 Twist the lemon peel over the glass so that the lemon oil cascades into the drink, then rub the peel over the rim of the glass; do not put the twist in the drink.
 Or, as Stanley Clisby Arthur says, "Do not commit the sacrilege of dropping the peel into the drink."

 My preferred method: Always use a nice big rocks or Old-Fashioned glass for this drink.
 Wes and I have managed to slowly and painstakingly acquire a set of eight heavy-bottomed Old Fashioned glasses from the old Roosevelt Hotel in New Orleans, emblazoned with the hotel's name and the word "SAZERAC" in large letters.
 We've become very fond of these glasses, as you can imagine!

 I also recommend the use of a prepared simple syrup (1-1/2 parts sugar to 1 part water) for this and most other cocktails involving sugar that don't involve muddling.
 I don't like adding granulated or lump sugar to a drink unless I'm muddling, because it never quite dissolves completely.
 In simple syrup the sugar is already dissolved, so there's no chance of serving a gritty drink to your guests.
-You may additionally substitute Pernod or any other pastis for the Herbsaint; however, I find that the flavor of Herbsaint is far superior to that of Pernod, so it's worth your while to seek it out.
+As Herbsaint may be difficult to find in your area, you may substitute another pastis for the Herbsaint; however, I find that the flavor of Herbsaint is far superior to that of Pernod (the usual Herbsaint substitute), so it's worth your while to seek it out.
 Actually, it's worth your while to get a bottle of good absinthe, as it's easy enough nowadays.

 Add the absinthe or Herbsaint to the glass, then swirl it around to coat the entire sides and bottom of the glass.
 Discard the excess, although if you enjoy a bit more of the flavor of the absinthe or Herbsaint you may wish to leave a small amount of it in the bottom.
 Remember that the flavor of the absinthe should be there, but in the background -- it should not dominate.
-In a cocktail shaker (I use the glass portion of my Boston shaker), add four or five small ice cubes, then add the sugar syrup, whiskey and bitters.
-Stir gently for about 30 seconds (and don't shake it -- you don't want a frothy Sazerac) or until the drink is cold, then strain into the Herbsaint-coated glass.
+In a cocktail shaker (I use the glass portion of my Boston shaker), add the sugar syrup, whiskey and bitters.
+Add ice and tir gently for about 30 seconds (and for God's sake don't shake it -- you don't want a frothy Sazerac) or until the drink is cold, then strain into the Herbsaint-coated glass.
 Twist lemon peel over the drink, and try to watch carefully to make sure a cascade of tiny lemon oil droplets actually strike the surface of the drink; this is one of my favorite parts of the preparation ritual.
 Rub the twist over the rim of the glass, then add as garnish.
-(No, I'm not a slavish adherent to S. C. Arthur's admonitions; I'll do this drink in a very acceptably traditional manner, with my own tastes taken into account.)
+(No, I'm not a slavish adherent to S. C. Arthur's admonitions; I'll do this drink in a very acceptably traditional manner, with my own tastes taken into account.
+Leave the peel out if you wish.)

 Sit back, relax and enjoy the greatest cocktail in the world.
 (Sorry, Martini.)

-To take a trip back in time with the original, really lovely version of the Sazerac, substitute a fine Cognac for the rye (or use half rye and half Cognac, as is the preferred technique of Dale Degroff and Jamie Boudreau), and use real absinthe if it's available.
+To take a trip back in time with the original, really lovely version of the Sazerac, substitute a fine Cognac for the rye.
+Better yet, use a mixture of rye and Cognac, as is the preferred technique of Dale Degroff, LeNell Smothers and Jamie Boudreau among many other mixologists; proportions vary from equal parts to 1-1/2 Cognac and 1/2 rye, so play around and see what you like.
+Also try it with real absinthe if it's available near you; it's like hopping into the Wayback Machine!
 Just a reminder -- while most bars in New Orleans still make Overholt Sazeracs, think outside the box.
-Sazerac 6 Year rye is wonderful, Rittenhouse is fantastic, and if you're feeling extravagant the limited edition Sazerac 18-Year-Old Straight Kentucky Rye Whiskey might just makethe best Sazerac in the world.
-It's truly marvelous, if you can find it.
+Sazerac 6 Year rye is wonderful, Rittenhouse is fantastic, and if you're feeling extravagant the limited edition Sazerac 18-Year-Old Straight Kentucky Rye Whiskey might just make the best Sazerac in the world.
+It's truly marvelous, if you can find it -- and it's hard to find..

 beverages page | creole and cajun recipe page